onap/doc/docs/guides/onap-developer/settingup/components.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License. http://creativecommons.org/licenses/by/4.0

+.. _index-setting-individual-components:

 =========================================
 **Setting Up individual ONAP components**
 =========================================
-It is possible to deploy individual components.
+From a developer perspective, ONAP can be installed component per component.
+This advanced installation procedure is recommended only for experienced developers who desire to focus their attention on a few components and who have a deep understanding of dependencies between components.
+This type of installation is not recommended to fully install ONAP.

-The documentation to install the various components is available here:
+The installation procedures for the various components are provided below:

 User Interfaces
 ---------------